-Our Special Educational Needs Co-ordinator (SENCo) has 14 years' experience in the field of SEND.
-She acquired her Post Graduate accreditation for the role of SENCo in July 2013.
-Currently our SENCO is also in the role of Inclusion Leader.
+Our Special Educational Needs Co-ordinator (SENCo) has several years' experience in the field of SEND.
+She acquired her Post Graduate accreditation for the role of SENCo in July 2017.
+Michelle Winter is our Inclusion Leader and Assistant Headteacher.
 Our team of learning support assistants have extensive experience and training in planning, delivering and assessing intervention programs.